 - Increased communication between primary care providers, specialist providers and patients to create the best plan of care possible

-Health care providers who can anticipate patient needs and begin treatment before serious complications occur;
+- Informed healthcare providers who can anticipate patient needs before serious complications occur

 How can patients take advantage of ACO benefits?

-The ACO will be most successful when patients consistently receive care from the same physician within the same clinical setting.
-In the ACO model, patients are able to choose the doctor(s) from whom they wish to receive care, however, patients are encouraged to select a primary care physician to visit regularly for all health care needs.
+ACOs will be most successful when patients consistently receive care from the same physician within the same clinical setting.
+In the ACO model, patients choose the doctors they see but are encouraged to select a primary care physician (PCP) to visit regularly for all healthcare needs.

-Coordinating care through one provider or a centralized location-sometimes referred to as a medical home-allows patient data to be stored in one place where all physicians providing care to patients can access vital information quickly.
-This method helps to assure patients receive the right treatment at the right time even if their regular primary care provider is not available.
+Coordinating care through one PCP or a centralized location (sometimes referred to as a ‘medical home’) allows patient data to be stored in one place where all physicians providing care can access vital information quickly.
+This helps to ensure that patients receive the right treatment at the right time even if their regular PCP is not available.

-How will an ACO get me healthy and/or keep me healthy?
+How will an ACO get me healthy or keep me healthy?

-A key component of Mercy ACO is the health coach program.
-Mercy health coaches are licensed, registered nurses stationed within the Mercy primary care clinics.
-Health coaches work in conjunction with primary care physicians to provide personalized, one-on-one care to help patients set and achieve their health care improvement goals.
+A key component of Mercy Health Network’s ACO model is the Health Coach Program.
+Mercy Health Coaches are licensed, registered nurses stationed within primary care clinics.
+Health Coaches work in conjunction with primary care physicians to provide personalized, one-on-one care to help patients set and achieve their health improvement goals.

-Health coaches are responsible for following up with patients who may be at higher risk for developing chronic illnesses and will also work with healthy patients to provide reminders for regular health care screenings.
+Health Coaches follow-up with patients who may be at higher risk for developing chronic illnesses and also work with healthy patients to provide reminders for regular healthcare screenings.